🎉

 What is SharePoint used for?

-1. Internal communication (Intranet)
+1. Internal communication (the intranet)

-2. Team collaboration and project management
+2. Collaboration and project management

 3. Knowledge management

-5. Workflow automation
+5. Workflows and automation

-Practical examples: SharePoint enhanced by Jint
+Concrete examples: SharePoint enhanced by Jint

 Intranet Sharepoint Jint